 The French Bulldog ironically obtained its breed standards not in England where it began or in France where it was popularized and named, but in the United States.
 In 1896, a group of breeders and owners showed their dogs and a disagreement broke out because an English judge awarded a dog with rose ears the best in breed award.
 Owners of the dogs with the bat ears felt cheated and formed the French Bulldog’s first breed club in the United States.

 The disputes continued to rage particularly in England on what the dog was, and what kind of ears French Bulldogs should have.
 Some breeders advocated that the French Bulldog should retain the rose ears like the English Bulldog.
 For several years, the breed was classified as a miniature English Bulldog.
-Others advocated for the bat ears and a recognition as a breed completely separate from the English Bulldog.
+Others advocated for the bat ears and recognition as a breed completely separate from the English Bulldog.
 In the end, the now distinctive bat ears won out and the AKC recognized the French Bulldog with bat ears in 1898 and the Kennel Club in 1906.

 Modern French Bulldog

 The breed standards allow for 9 colors and one marking.
 Allowable colors are all those that are not disqualifications.
 Disqualifying colors are black, black and white, black and fawn, cream and white, fawn brindle and white, and gray and white.
 The blue color which some unscrupulous breeders promote has rare is a disqualification in both the AKC and the Kennel Club.
-The blue color in French Bulldogs is associated with a genetic problem called blue alopecia.

 Other disqualifying characteristics are any ears other than bat ears, and weight in excess of twenty-eight pounds.
 The tails of the dogs in the UK are more likely to be straighter than those found in the United States.
 The American Kennel Club breed standard allows for a straight or screwed tail.
 The Kennel Club eliminates the screw tail from its standard.
-Research has shown that the screw tail is a manifestation of vertebrae deformity.
+Research has shown that the screw tail is a manifestation of vertebral deformity.
 The Kennel Club, in general, is more progressive than the AKC in eliminating features of a breed that are not healthy for the dog.

 Current Huge Popularity

 The French Bulldog breed continues to occupy the minds and hearts of the English people from which it sprang.
 The breed currently challenges the Labrador Retriever for the top perch in popularity in the UK and in 2016 was ranked number 6 in the United States, making progress regularly.
-The Frenchie has yet to snag the the best in show in either Westminster or Crufts.
+The Frenchie has yet to snag the best in show in either Westminster or Crufts.
 Celebrity owners like David Beckham, Reese Witherspoon, and Madonna sing their dog’s praises, and people want to have what their favorite celebrity has.

 Nevertheless, controversy does swirl around the breeding of dogs with the degree of serious health problems like the French Bulldog.
 From the beginning, French Bulldogs were one of the most costly breeds to acquire, produce, and maintain.
 At the turn of the 20th century, a purchase price of $3000 was not unheard of.
 The Frenchie that died on the Titanic was reportedly purchased in what today would be the equivalent of $17,000.
 Surgeries to correct obstructed breathing can cost thousands of dollars.
 Many of the animals are abandoned at shelters because people underestimate just how costly it is to keep the dog healthy.
 The average lifespan of the French Bulldog breed is ten years—much shorter than breeds of similar small size.